garbagetown/guideline/source_en/ArchitectureInDetail/DataAccessJpa.rst

     Search condition values should be escaped during LIKE search.

-    The method for escaping these values is provided in ``org.terasoluna.gfw.common.query.QueryEscapeUtils`` class; hence its usage should be checked in order to fulfill the conditions.
+    The method for escaping these values is provided in ``org.terasoluna.gfw.common.query.QueryEscapeUtils`` class; this class can be used if it meets the requirements.
     For details on ``QueryEscapeUtils`` class, refer to ":ref:`data-access-common_appendix_like_escape`" of ":doc:`DataAccessCommon`".

  .. note:: **When the type of matching needs to be changed dynamically**

-    When it is necessary to change the type of matching (Forward match, Backward match and Partial match) dynamically, ``"%"`` should be added before and after the parameter value to be bound in conventional manner instead of specifying ``%`` in JPQL.
+    When it is necessary to change the type of matching (Forward match, Backward match and Partial match) dynamically, ``"%"`` should be added before and after the parameter value (same as conventional method), instead of specifying ``%`` in JPQL.

     The method for converting into search condition value corresponding to the type of matching is provided in ``org.terasoluna.gfw.common.query.QueryEscapeUtils`` class;
-    hence its usage should be checked in order to fulfill the conditions.
+    this class can be used if it meets the requirements.
     For details on ``QueryEscapeUtils`` class, refer to ":ref:`data-access-common_appendix_like_escape`" of ":doc:`DataAccessCommon`".

 | Sort conditions can be directly specified in query.